What is an SQP?…suitably qualified!

 SQPs help customers make the right choices and ensure owners know how to use medicines safely and effectively.
 They are trained to know when to refer an animal to a vet, such as when a condition needs a veterinary diagnosis before an appropriate treatment is selected.

 In order to practice, SQPs need to be appropriately qualified and enrolled with a regulator.
-Vetpol offers courses leading to SQP qualification and is an Approved Registration Body, maintaining a register of qualified SQPs.
+Vetpol offers courses leading to SQP qualification and is an Approved Registration Body (regulator), maintaining a register of qualified SQPs.
 The badge shown at the top of this page is evidence of a qualified SQP who is registered with Vetpol.

-There is an approved Code of Practice that all SQPs have to follow.
+There is an approved Code of Practice that all SQPs have to follow and which ensures all SQPs undertake continual professional development (relevant training)….

 Continual Learning for SQPs

-Qualifying to train as a Vetpol SQP
+Training as a Vetpol SQP

 No formal qualifications are required to begin training as an SQP – it is open to everyone above the age of 18 years.
 Anyone with a background in science, experienced with working with animals or accustomed to learning should find the SQP course easier than someone without this background – but having no prior experience is not a big obstacle.